uPortal-Attic/uportal-app-framework/docs/releasing.md

 # uPortal-app-framework release engineering

-Release engineering for `uPortal-app-framework` is pretty automated.
-We actually only have to do a few things.

 ## Release authorization

 This project has [adopted Apache rules][] with necessary or pragmatic local adaptations.

-Release authorization, or the delegation of release authority to one or more release engineers, should be documented by [a suitable vote][Apache Release Policy re Release Approval] of [the uPortal-app-framework Committers][] on [uportal-dev@][].
+One local adaptation is that although Apache would call for [a suitable vote][Apache Release Policy re Release Approval] of [the uPortal-app-framework Committers][] on [uportal-dev@][] to authorize specific releases, in this project the committers have delegated discretionary release authority to release engineers.
+We cut a lot of releases; we don't vote first.

 ## Select a version

 ### Labeling pull requests

-Look at the [closed pull requests][uportal-app-framework closed pull requests] that were done since the last release.
+Look at [closed pull requests][uportal-app-framework closed pull requests] since the last release.
 There should be labels on pull requests communicating what kind of release it's appropriate to include them in: major, minor, or patch (x.y.z respectively).
-(See [Semantic Versioning][], especially if you're adding missing change-type labels on those closed pull requests.)
+(See [Semantic Versioning][].)

 ### Determining the release version from those labels

 The next release should be the least-significant kind of release appropriate to include all the changes.
 For example, if it's all patch-appropriate change, you're cutting a patch release, but if there's even just one breaking change, it's a major release.

-Now that you have a version you need to update that in a few places.
+You'll use this version number in a few places.

 ### Milestone in GitHub

-+ [Create a milestone][uportal-app-framework milestones] named for the version you're cutting, if it does not yet exist.
++ [Create a milestone][uportal-app-framework milestones]
+  named for the version you're cutting, if it does not yet exist.
 + If using an existing milestone, ensure nothing is currently erroneously marked with that milestone, e.g. open pull requests or issues that someone hoped might be resolved for this version but alas were not.
 You can examine this by simply [clicking the milestone's name][uportal-app-framework milestones] to view the milestone.
-+ Mark the [pull requests that merged to `master`][uportal-app-framework closed pull requests] since the previous release with that milestone.
++ Mark the
+  [pull requests that merged to `master`][uportal-app-framework closed pull requests] since the previous release with that milestone.
 + [Close the milestone][uportal-app-framework milestones].

 Tada!
 The pull requests in this release now say the version they released in right on them.
 And there's a handy milestone that rolls up all the pull requests in this version.

 ## Release steps